kaansari/mevsfalse/content/en/posts/articles/Abrogration.md

 The detailed rulings regarding inheritance are clarified and expanded upon in **Surah An-Nisa (4:7)** and **Surah An-Nisa (4:12)**, where the inheritance shares are clearly outlined.
 > _{{< qurantext chapter="4" verse=7 en="true" >}}_

+#### Reason: The wasia is haq of the mutaqin and you cannot take the haqq away from the ones who are close to you.
+Just as the death is haqq, and it will reach you no matter what, Wasia/Will is also haqq on you.

 ### 2. Surah Al-Anfal (8:65 → 8:66): Reduction in Combat Ratio
 - **Original Command (8:65):** Muslims were required to fight enemies at a ratio of 1:10.